Harshh18/AI-Powered-precision-Irrigation-System/README.md

 ## Approach to the solution
 The approach involves utilizing artificial intelligence to monitor soil moisture levels within the crop's root zone in a piped and micro-irrigation network.
 When the AI detects that the soil is sufficiently dry, it autonomously regulates the irrigation valves, releasing water precisely where and when it's needed.
 This intelligent system optimizes water use, minimizes wastage, and supports healthy crop growth by ensuring that irrigation is provided only when necessary.
 ## Tech stacks used in this project
-**Programming language used:**
--**IoT Sensors:** Various sensors (e.g., soil moisture sensors) to collect data from the field.
+- **IoT Sensors:** Various sensors (e.g., soil moisture sensors) to collect data from the field.
 - **Python**: Python is a versatile language commonly used in machine learning and speech processing tasks.
 - **Arduino**: For sensor data collection and processing.
 - **Machine Learning Libraries:** TensorFlow, PyTorch, and scikit-learn for building AI models.
+- **Automation and Control:**
-- **Automation and Control:**-Control Systems:Implementing logic for valve control using Python or other programming languages.
+    - **Control Systems:** Implementing logic for valve control using Python or other programming languages.
-                             -Actuators: Solenoid valves or pumps for irrigation control.
+    - **Actuators:** Solenoid valves or pumps for irrigation control.
+-  **User Interface:**
--  **User Interface:**- Figma: It enables collaborative and efficient UI/UX development, helping to create visually appealing and user-friendly interfaces for controlling and monitoring the irrigation system.
+    - **Figma:** It enables collaborative and efficient UI/UX development, helping to create visually appealing and user-friendly interfaces for controlling and monitoring the irrigation             system.
 Figma allows for real-time collaboration, which aids in streamlining the design process and ensuring that the UI meets the project's requirements effectively.

 **Version Control**: